How to Create a Targeted Email Marketing Campaign in 9 Steps

 There’s a reason 87 percent of marketers experience greater success when targeting by location.

 With location targeting, you can experience a higher response rate.
-Even better, your streamline and simplify your efforts when it comes to reaching your target audience and providing customized content.
+Even better, you streamline and simplify your efforts when it comes to reaching your target audience and providing customized content.

 These benefits can help your team land more sales too.